clarkema/sublime-google-sublime/README.md

     sublime text 3 $SEARCH_TERM

-The default keymapping on all three platforms is `ctrl-alt-s'.
+The default keymapping on all three platforms is `ctrl-alt-s`.